Sherd21/ha-addons/certwarden-ha-client/DOCS.md

 After that, the add-on starts to listen on port 5055/tcp for certificate updates from a CertWarden server.
 When CertWarden updates the certificate, it sends new information to add-on automatically.

+> [!IMPORTANT]
-> **Important:** Home Assistant doesn't use new certificate without a restart.
+> Home Assistant doesn't use new certificate without a restart.
 The add-on won't restart HA automatically, so you need to do that manually.
 Normally, certificates are renewed about a month before expiration date so you would have enought time.

 ### Enable SSL in Home Assistant